Improved composable key rates for CV-QKD: Introduction

 Here we build on previous composable security analyses of CV-QKD~\cite{Pirandola21,Pirandola21b,Panos21} to provide a more refined and advanced formulation.
 Our revised formulas enables us to achieve more optimistic key rates for CV-QKD than previous literature.
 The results apply to a variety of protocols, including schemes with discrete-alphabet or continuous (Gaussian~\cite{Fred03, Weed04}) modulation of coherent states, with homodyne or heterodyne detection, CV measurement device independent (MDI) QKD~\cite{CVMDI,Alex_III}, and also the post-selection versions of these protocols.

 The paper is structured as follows.
 In Sec.~\ref{SEC2} we derive our general formula for the secret key rate of a generic CV-QKD protocol; this is done by refining previous theory and adopting a number of improvements, including a different approach to tensor-product reduction after error correction (proven in Appendix~\ref{appEXT}).
 In Sec.~\ref{SEC3}, we apply the results to relevant examples of CV-QKD protocols, showing the improvements in terms of key rate with respect to previous literature.
-Sec.~\ref{SEC4} is for conclusions.
+Sec.~\ref{sec:clarifications} contains some clarifications and Sec.~\ref{SEC4} is for conclusions.